uclouvain/osis-continuing-education/README.md

 # OSIS Continuing Education

-OSIS Internship is a web application to manage the continuing education programmes intended for people active in the working world and pursuing the goal of progressing by acquiring knowledge or changing professions.
+OSIS Continuing Education is a web application to manage the continuing education programmes intended for people active in the working world and pursuing the goal of progressing by acquiring knowledge or changing professions.